Río Matón Bridge

 The Río Matón Bridge, in Matón Abajo, a barrio of Cayey, Puerto Rico, was built in 1886.
-It was listed on the National Register of Historic Places in 1995.
+It was listed on the National Register of Historic Places in 1995 and on the Puerto Rico Register of Historic Sites and Zones in 2000.

 It is a lateral solid web girder bridge spanning Río Matón.
 It was built as part of the Carretera Central.
-Its iron span was designed by Spanish engineer Manuel Lopez-Bayo, and was brought from Europe.
+Its iron span was designed by Spanish engineer Manuel Lopez-Bayo and was brought from Europe.
 Its purchase cost was 11,105 francs.

 It carries Highway 14, at km 63.2.

 It has also been known as Bridge #1.
 Its designer was engineer, Manuel Lopez-Bayo.
 The bridge entered the NRHP because of its architecture and engineering and because it demonstrates an important time in the history of Puerto Rico.